HIGHLIGHTS-UK's Sunak goes all out to avert economic collapse

 SUNAK ON TAX HOLIDAY FOR BUSINESSES "I'm also announcing today further cash flow support through the tax system.
 To help businesses pay people and keep them in work I'm deferring the next quarter of VAT payments, that means no business will pay any VAT from now until the end of June and you'll have until the end of the financial year to repay those bills."

 HARDSHIP AHEAD "The truth is we are already seeing job losses and there may be more to come.
-I cannot promise you that no-one will face hardhship in the weeks ahead."
+I cannot promise you that no-one will face hardship in the weeks ahead."

+PAYING FOR THE PACKAGE "Our intention is to finance the package through the government's normal debt management operations.
+The Treasury and the DMO, the Debt Management Office, are shortly to publish a comprehensive update to the gilt financing remit and that will be done in April.

+"The DMO, Treasury and Bank of England are coordinating closely to support the functioning of the gilt markets and we're very confident that we can finance it in that way.
+30 BILLION POUNDS OF DIRECT SUPPORT TO BUSINESSES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)